desmos-labs/desmos/x/subspaces/spec/02-concepts.md

 An optional description of what the subspace is about.

 ### Treasury
-The treasury is an address owned by the subspaces that should be used to connect it to external applications in order to verify it.
+The treasury address represents the wallet of the subspace itself.
+This can be used for different reasons such as verifying a subspace with external applications (to prove its authenticity), or paying for fees when executing some smart contracts.

 ### Owner
 The address of the user (or smart contract) that owns the subspace.